Mr. Fogg’s Society of Exploration | Charing Cross Bar

 For the truly adventurous, that is.

-NOTE: Mr. Fogg’s Society of Exploration opens its doors on 14th September, and will be open Mon-Sat.
-You can find out more, check out the menu and book on his terribly futuristic website HERE.
+NOTE: Mr. Fogg’s Society of Exploration is open Monday-Saturday.
+You can find out more, check out the menu and book on his impressively futuristic website HERE.

 Mr. Fogg’s Society of Exploration | 1a Bedford Street, WC2E 9HH